osqp/osqp/docs/codegen/matlab.rst

 .. function:: solve
+   :noindex:

    Solve the problem.

    :return: Primal solution, dual solution, status value,
             number of iteration, runtime

 .. function:: update_lin_cost(q_new)
+   :noindex:

    Update linear cost.

    :param ndarray q_new: New linear cost vector

 .. function:: update_lower_bound(l_new)
+   :noindex:

    Update lower bound in the constraints.

    :param ndarray l_new: New lower bound vector

 .. function:: update_upper_bound(u_new)
+   :noindex:

    Update upper bound in the constraints.

    :param ndarray u_new: New upper bound vector

 .. function:: update_bounds(l_new, u_new)
+   :noindex:

    Update lower and upper bounds in the constraints.

    :param ndarray l_new: New lower bound vector
    :param ndarray u_new: New upper bound vector

 .. +------------------------------+----------------------+-------------------------------------------+
 .. | Function                     | Input arguments      | Output structure                          |